The Blog Social

 3. Clean Up Content Sections: Delete any boilerplate text the AI shouldn’t use for descriptions

-AI Prompt Customization (This Is Where the Magic Happens)
+AI Prompt Customisation (This Is Where the Magic Happens)

 Create a custom prompt that tells the AI exactly how to write your pin titles and descriptions.
 Here’s what works: